1905 Catherine Littlefield is born on Sept. 16.

 circa 1918 Caroline opens dance studio in Llanerch firehouse.

 1918 James Littlefield serves with YMCA war effort in Europe.
 Caroline begins teaching dance classes for local women’s music clubs.

-- Caroline hired as ballet mistress for the Philadelphia Civic Opera.
+- Caroline is hired as ballet mistress for the Philadelphia Civic Opera.
 Catherine becomes the company’s premiere danseuse.

 1928 Catherine begins arranging movie prologues and routines for local theaters.

 - Catherine creates dances for H.P.
 (Horsepower), a ballet-symphony conducted by Leopold Stokowski with designs by Diego Rivera.
 It is the first piece of choreography formally attributed to her.